-SIPC NOTICE: All accounts are SIPC Protected for \$500,000 Securities, including \$250,000 claims for Cash.
+SIPC NOTICE: All accounts are SIPC Protected for \$500,000 for securities and cash, including a \$250,000 claims for cash only.
 The above coverage does not protect against loss of the market value of securities.
 For Details please see www.sipc.org